Evacuation slide: Inflation systems

 This is rarely used however, because the lanyard attached to the handle runs through the girt to the valve, which is several inches too short when the girt is extended fully.
 When the slide is in the armed position and the door is opened, the slide pack falls free of the door bustle (a semi-rigid outer container) and the weight and momentum of the slide pulls the lanyard from the valve, initiating the flow of gas.
 At about the same time, a metal pin that holds the center of the Valise closed is also pulled, releasing a daisy chain and the two halves of the cover.
 When the cover is released and the inflation system activated, the two aspirators come shooting out of the pack, gulping vast quantities of air and restrained only by the fabric tubes to which they are securely fastened.

 To compensate for any wind, new evacuation slides contain internal baffles, which cause the ends nearest the aircraft to inflate first, which are constructed to come out like four elbows and press against the fuselage of the aircraft to the forward and aft sides of the exit door.
 There are also half-tie restraints which keep the inflating slide from drooping or blowing under the aircraft.
 These restraints are constructed so that when the slide becomes fairly rigid, at around 1.5 to 2 psi, they detach very quickly (there are usually two), and since the header tubes are already against the fuselage, the slide pops almost horizontally out from the door, then drops relatively gently to the ground.
 Tests in 25 kn cross winds have shown these deployment systems to be very effective.

 Independent of the inflation system, all slides are equipped with at least one pressure relief device per inflation chamber.
 This protects the chamber from catastrophic failure due to over pressurizing.
 (Typically, modern slides are made of at least two inflation chambers, and should be able to evacuate an aircraft even when one chamber loses all pressure.)

 All new evacuation slides are tested on a mock-up of an aircraft exit door and filmed prior to being certified as airworthy and delivered to a customer.
 Also, new units are usually constructed of urethane materials and impregnated or coated with an aluminized coating so that the slide will survive for a short while even if fire is nearby.
 Older slides are yellow and made of neoprene/nylon fabric.

 Exempted aircraft

-Airplanes such as the Embraer 145 family, Fokker 50 family, Antonov An-148 family, ATR family and the Bombardier CRJ family do not have escape slides because all exits are at a distance from the ground (less than 6 ft), below which evacuation assisting devices are not required by regulations.
+Airplanes such as the Embraer ERJ family, Fokker 50 family, Antonov An-148 family, ATR family and the Bombardier CRJ family do not have escape slides because all exits are at a distance from the ground (less than 6 ft), below which evacuation assisting devices are not required by regulations.
 On the primary entrance door, 1L, some of these aircraft have stairs that are either connected to the door or drop down.